smajida/MatryoshkaNetworks/README.md

 http://www.cs.toronto.edu/~larocheh/public/datasets/binarized_mnist/binarized_mnist_test.amat
 http://deeplearning.net/data/mnist/mnist.pkl.gz

 Tests for the convolutional MatNet are implemented in "TestMNIST_conv.py".
 The main test options are towards the top of the file.
 Everything's reasonably well commented, but you'll have to read some code to do anything useful with these files.
 Sorry.
 For the convolutional model, you're best off with a K40 or TitanX due to high memory overhead.
-I'd recommend the TitanX, as The K40 is quite slow.
+I'd recommend the TitanX, as the K40 is quite slow.
 You can probably get this going on a GTX 980ti or something like that if you reduce the batch size from 200 to 100 or whatever.

 The convolutional model surpasses the previous state of the art after 1-2 hours (20-30 epochs), but you'll have to wait a day or two for the scores to get crazy.
 You can evaluate the trained model using "EvalMNIST_conv.py", which you'll have to edit to match the various options you set when training the model.